Role

 The IGPRG is leading the development of national quality standards and accreditation scheme for HRECs and their host institutions to:

-In Australia, all public and private health service employees involved in clinical trials, including teletrials, must follow standard operating procedures and principles.
-These are outlined in the National Teletrials Compendium.
+In Australia, all public and private health service organisations and their employees involved in conducting all categories of clinical trials must follow the National Standard Operating Procedures for Clinical Trials in Australia (National SOPs) and principles as a minimum.
+These guidelines are outlined in the National SOPs.

-The compendium helps organisations engaged in conducting clinical trials in Australia to standardise their procedures.
-We aim to review it every 2 years.
+The National SOPs help organisations engaged in conducting clinical trials in Australia to standardise their procedures.
+We aim to review the National SOPs every 2 years.

 Publications